R0EI/Bat-s-Tasks/README.md

 > CI/CD Project

-This project launches a website for managing tasks, featuring a simple frontend and several API's.
+This project launches a website for managing tasks, The website's front is built with [Flask](http://flask.pocoo.org/).
 The project follows a streamlined CI/CD workflow, ensuring that the website is always up-to-date and functioning smoothly.

 ![Alt text](web-image.png)

-> CI/CD Workflow:
+> The CI/CD Workflow:
 - Pull
 - Build
 - Unit Testing